pankajparashar/canidev.tools/README.md

  1. Open **Settings** (`F1` or `Shift+?`) > Devices > Click "Add custom device...".
 2. Enter the "Device Name" and other details associated with the device.
 Click the "Add" button.
 ## 4. Add inline styles
- Can I add inline styles to node in the DOM tree?
+ Can I add inline styles to an HTML element?
 - [Chrome](https://canidev.tools/add-inline-styles/chrome)
  1. Right click on the element and select "Inspect" (This will open the Elements panel in the devtools with selected element highlighted in the DOM tree).
 2. Click "element.style" near the top of the Styles tab.
 Enter the declaration you want in the "property: value" format.